brunofacca/zen-rails-base-app/README.md

     2. Uncomment the section of `config/database.yml` corresponding to your chosen DBMS.

+7. Before attempting to run the application or its test suite, run `rails db:create db:migrate db:seed` within the project's root directory.
+That will create the following seed users:
+    - Ordinary user: email: `user@test.com` / password: `Devpass1`
+    - Admin user: email: `admin@test.com` / password: `Devpass1`
-7. Customise the authentication setup.
+8. Customise the authentication setup.
 You may want to change one or more of the following items:
     - Aside from Devise's default attributes, the `User` model also has `role`, `first_name`, and `last_name` attributes.